• Home

 Once you identify what is near you compare it to

 It's important to make sure you are avoiding sterile seeds if you want to regrow from your scraps.
 Sterile seeds in this sense means the seeds will not produce a new body.
 It does not mean sterile In the sense of sterilization from contaminants.
-You can understand more about rather or not your produce is grown from sterile seeds by looking up the company name and looking for who their suppliers, parent companies, associate companies, and subsidiaries are- among other things.
-Look into your food and the history of these practices here.
+You can understand more about rather or not your produce is grown from sterile seeds by looking up the company name and looking for who their suppliers are.
+If you want to understand further look into their parent companies, associate companies, and subsidiaries, among other things.

 Many restaurants and businesses throw away produce that does not fit their aesthetic needs, and simply just scraps.
 Identify the restaurants opening/closing schedule and assume the dumpsters have prep waste from 3 hours before opening to opening.